 When the Common Core State Standards were first adopted by North Carolina in 2012, Principal Sherry Robinson and her staff at Bald Creek Elementary School spent the year feeling at a loss.
 Principal Robinson says, “We were struggling especially in math—just grasping at straws all year long, looking for materials, researching programs, and just trying to find out what was a good fit and what was aligned, K-5, to the Common Core math standards.”

 The small, rural school was facing its usual host of challenges—a high achievement gap, a transient population, at-risk students—but now they lacked even the resources to shape an instructional plan.
-They began their research in earnest, and over the summer a veteran teacher recommended a supplemental curriculum she had used in another district: Total Motivation.
+They began their research in earnest, and over the summer a veteran teacher recommended an award-winning curriculum she had used in another district: Total Motivation.
 It was aligned to Common Core State Standards, flexible enough to adapt to Bald Creek’s scope and sequence, and included a wealth of instructional support for teachers.

 “We put that in the hands of some of our teachers that summer and just said, ‘Look at this and tell us what you think.’
 And we came across the board to a consensus.
 We wanted to try it,” says Principal Robinson.

 During the first year of implementation, 2013–14, two things became clear: Total Motivation Math is very rigorous, and it works.
 That first year, Bald Creek’s math proficiency spiked from 60 percent to 87 percent.
 The fourth graders—who had a passing rate of 51 percent as third graders—scored at 90 percent that year.
 When asked about their success, Principal Robinson points to two factors: the quality of her teachers and the rigor of Total Motivation.
 She says, “The feedback that I get from our classroom teachers is that the curriculum is hard.
 It’s written at a higher thinking level, which we are starving for in our curriculum.
 We’re always looking for ways to challenge our students and teach up.”